 In Gràcia you can also find some of the best squares and terraces to enjoy a drink and some tapas in the sun.
-The area is best known for its annual neighbourhood festival, Festa Major de Gràcia, where streets compete for the prize of ‘best decorated’ and the neighbourhood comes alive with hundreds of events, including workshops, activities and concerts for everyone to enjoy.
+The area is best known for its annual neighbourhood festival, Festa Major de Gràcia, which will next take place in August 2022, where streets compete for the prize of ‘best decorated’ and the neighbourhood comes alive with hundreds of events, including workshops, activities and concerts for everyone to enjoy.

 Gràcia is a fantastic area for students wanting a lively and authentic experience of Barcelona.
 If it sounds like the neighbourhood for you, here’s a selection of AB Apartment Barcelona rentals in Gràcia.

 Universities in Gràcia: IED Barcelona, INSA School for Business, Marketing & Communication

 Eixample: to be in the centre of it all

 Barcelona’s largest and best-known district, Eixample, is another haven for students descending onto the city.
 Recognisable for its iconic grid-layout, famous landmarks and vibrant nightlife, Eixample is an unforgettable place to stay.
 It’s a safe option if you’re a student and undecided on where to live, as it’s centrally located, with lots to do, and well-connected to the rest of the city.

 Eixample is a district that contains various neighbourhoods: Eixample Derecho, Eixample Izquierdo, Sagrada Familia, Sant Antoni and Fort Pienc.
 It’s a vastly large area, so we’d narrow it down to these neighbourhoods as being the best for students: